configcat/configcat-publicapi-go-client/docs/UpdatePermissionGroupRequest.md

 `func (o *UpdatePermissionGroupRequest) UnsetCanDeleteSegments()`

 UnsetCanDeleteSegments ensures that no value is present for CanDeleteSegments, not even an explicit nil
+### GetCanViewProductAuditLog

+`func (o *UpdatePermissionGroupRequest) GetCanViewProductAuditLog() bool`

+GetCanViewProductAuditLog returns the CanViewProductAuditLog field if non-nil, zero value otherwise.

+### GetCanViewProductAuditLogOk

+`func (o *UpdatePermissionGroupRequest) GetCanViewProductAuditLogOk() (*bool, bool)`

+GetCanViewProductAuditLogOk returns a tuple with the CanViewProductAuditLog field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCanViewProductAuditLog

+`func (o *UpdatePermissionGroupRequest) SetCanViewProductAuditLog(v bool)`

+SetCanViewProductAuditLog sets CanViewProductAuditLog field to given value.

+### HasCanViewProductAuditLog

+`func (o *UpdatePermissionGroupRequest) HasCanViewProductAuditLog() bool`

+HasCanViewProductAuditLog returns a boolean if a field has been set.

+### SetCanViewProductAuditLogNil

+`func (o *UpdatePermissionGroupRequest) SetCanViewProductAuditLogNil(b bool)`

+ SetCanViewProductAuditLogNil sets the value for CanViewProductAuditLog to be an explicit nil

+### UnsetCanViewProductAuditLog
+`func (o *UpdatePermissionGroupRequest) UnsetCanViewProductAuditLog()`

+UnsetCanViewProductAuditLog ensures that no value is present for CanViewProductAuditLog, not even an explicit nil
+### GetCanViewProductStatistics

+`func (o *UpdatePermissionGroupRequest) GetCanViewProductStatistics() bool`

+GetCanViewProductStatistics returns the CanViewProductStatistics field if non-nil, zero value otherwise.

+### GetCanViewProductStatisticsOk

+`func (o *UpdatePermissionGroupRequest) GetCanViewProductStatisticsOk() (*bool, bool)`

+GetCanViewProductStatisticsOk returns a tuple with the CanViewProductStatistics field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCanViewProductStatistics

+`func (o *UpdatePermissionGroupRequest) SetCanViewProductStatistics(v bool)`

+SetCanViewProductStatistics sets CanViewProductStatistics field to given value.

+### HasCanViewProductStatistics

+`func (o *UpdatePermissionGroupRequest) HasCanViewProductStatistics() bool`

+HasCanViewProductStatistics returns a boolean if a field has been set.

+### SetCanViewProductStatisticsNil

+`func (o *UpdatePermissionGroupRequest) SetCanViewProductStatisticsNil(b bool)`

+ SetCanViewProductStatisticsNil sets the value for CanViewProductStatistics to be an explicit nil

+### UnsetCanViewProductStatistics
+`func (o *UpdatePermissionGroupRequest) UnsetCanViewProductStatistics()`

+UnsetCanViewProductStatistics ensures that no value is present for CanViewProductStatistics, not even an explicit nil
 ### GetAccessType

 `func (o *UpdatePermissionGroupRequest) GetAccessType() AccessType`